ptswarm/reFlutter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/87244850/135372439-822467e7-03db-4593-9063-09a2cec460c2.jpg" width="100%"/></p>

 A framework to help reverse engineer Flutter with the correct version of the engine, which is pre-compiled and modified to read and deserialize the snapshot.
-Added a patch for intercepting traffic in socket.cc, modified dart.cc to display classes, functions and some fields, as well as several changes for successful compilation.
+Added a patch for intercepting traffic in ```socket.cc```, modified ```dart.cc``` to display classes, functions and some fields, as well as several changes for successful compilation.
 Manual modification of the Flutter source code is supported using a custom Dockerfile.
 ## Supported engines
 - Android: arm64, arm32;
 - IOS: arm64 (Unstable);